PriNce0P-Negi/Face-Mask-Detection/README.md

 ## Note
 The dataset used for training is not included in this repository due to size limitations.

-## Output
-You can add screenshots or sample outputs here to demonstrate the working of the system.

 ## Authors
 - Prince Negi
 - Kshitiz Negi